2. Arrange for someone to drive you home after your appointment.

 5. Please make sure to bring a form of photo ID with your date of birth.

-6. To make you as comfortable as possible, we allow a support person to accompany you on your visits.
-A female support person is welcome during the actual procedure.
-All escorts must present a photo ID.
+6. We allow ONE (1) support person to accompany you on your visits.
+All escorts must present a photo ID and remain in the lobby.

 Cell Phone Policy